Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Come on, Clarence Thomas.

-This is ABC, so this is a takeoff on the piece we had yesterday for you from Claire Shipman talking about this uh this group voting women voting now, whatever VWVW vote or WVW women vote, women.
+This is ABC, so this is a takeoff on the piece we had yesterday for you from Claire Shipman talking about this group voting women voting now, whatever VWVW vote, or WVW, women vote, women, whatever.

-Wonder who Heather Mills McCartney is gonna vote for.
+Wonder who Heather Mills McCartney is going to vote for.

 All you need is love.

-Let's get to the audio sound bites because uh you remember back in 1994 when the angry white male led a temper tantrum that resulted in the Democrats being tossed out.
+Let's get to the audio soundbites because you remember back in 1994 when the angry white male led a temper tantrum that resulted in the Democrats being tossed out.

 Peter Jennings called it Americans had a temper tantrum yesterday.

-And of course, it was a chalked up to uh talk radio.
+And of course, this was chalked up to talk radio.

 Angry white men, conservative Christian hicks.